 What equipment needed for rock climbing, especially outdoor?

-Now that you may have been climbing indoor for a while and would like to have the experience of climbing outdoor.
+Now that you may have been climbing indoors for a while and would like to have the experience of climbing outdoor.
 You may wonder what additional equipment do I need to be able to climb outdoor or what is my next step do I need in order to climb outdoor?

-In this article, we will discuss about the essential equipment only for outdoor sport climbing.
+In this article, we will discuss the essential equipment only for outdoor sport climbing.
 Keep in mind this is not traditional or trad climbing.
 Trad requires even more gear and more learning curve.
 The type and the brand of the climbing gear are subjective.
 You will find your favorites as you gain more experience.
 It does get pretty expensive when you buy them all at once.
 If you are on a tight budget, you can collect them over time and set yourself a goal for the outdoor trip adventure.

 We will also touch briefly on what you will need to learn when you climb outdoor such as creating an anchor and cleaning the route when you are done with climbing.
 Those two skills are very important to know and understand when climbing outdoor.
-You do not have to deal with them when you are climbing indoor because everything has been setup for you in a safe and controlled environment.
+You do not have to deal with them when you are climbing indoor because everything has been set up for you in a safe and controlled environment.
 Climbing outdoor is a totally different beast.